Where to Find Boston’s Best Fried Chicken Right Now

 Buttermilk & Bourbon

-The name of this place says it all.
+The name of this place—which comes courtesy of Hell’s Kitchen star chef Jason Santos—says it all.
 The menu boasts the full gamut of buttermilk-brined bird, from wings, to boneless thighs, to a bone-in half chicken, with a variety of spice blends and sauces.
 Try the Nashville-style dry-rub with the savory, tangy, not-to-be-missed white barbecue sauce.

-With its signature light and crispy coating, Korean fried chicken is a top version of the ultimate comfort food.
-With due reverence to the Boston-area outposts of the international chain Bonchon, we prefer to hit up this small, stellar Allston spot when we crave Korean-style chicken.
-The tiny, tender wings at Coreanos are brined, double-fried, then tossed in your choice of sauce—try the house-made yum yang sauce for a sweet and spicy take, the sweet-garlic-soy for an umami fix, or the pa dak (sweet mustard) for an a tangy kick.
-Alternatively, the boneless chicken poppers—sauced up atop a pile of French fries—are fusion comfort food at its finest.
+With all due respect to the Boston-area outposts of the international chain Bonchon, we prefer to hit up this small, stellar Allston spot whenever we’re craving the signature light and crispy coating of Korean-style fried chicken.
+The tiny, tender wings at Coreanos are brined, double-fried, then tossed in your choice of sauce—try the house-made yum yang sauce for a sweet and spicy take, the sweet-garlic-soy for an umami fix, or the pa dak (sweet mustard) for a tangy kick.
+Alternatively, the boneless chicken poppers, sauced up atop a pile of French fries, are an equally fine way to get your comfort-food fix.

 Though it’s only available one day per month during the popular Super Cluckin’ Sunday event, Cutty’s fried chicken is worth marking on the calendar (and waiting in the inevitable line).
 Tender chicken breast, buttermilk-brined and thickly breaded in well-seasoned flour, it’s inspired by eminently craveable fast-food fried chicken sandwiches, topped with Hellman’s mayo, shredded iceberg lettuce, Cabot cheddar, and thinly sliced raw onion.
 It’s classic for a reason.